AdriaSeSa/VideoPlayerCpp/index.md

 Once we have OpenCV in our project, we can start reproducing video right away.
 Just follow these steps:

 _Here is the code I used.
-If you are planning to make a serious application please consider modularize this code into parts first._
+If you are planning to make a serious application please consider to modularize this code into parts first._

 1. Create a VideoCapture variable to store your video data